elshor/naturaljs/readme.md

 ```javascript
 show_$(length_of_$("hello world"));
 ```
-Inlined arguments can be identifiers, natural expressions or any javascript expression or naturaljs expressions enclosed in parentheses.
+When writing expressions using the nfunction definition, inlined arguments can be identifiers, naturaljs expressions or any javascript expression or naturaljs expressions enclosed in parentheses.
+It is the responsibility of the parser to identify naturaljs expressions used as arguments.

 As you can see, the parsing of the expression can be ambiguous.
 However, it is not too complicated to create a parser that will generate the above code.